Seeed-Studio/wiki-documents/docs/Wio-Terminal-TinyML-TFLM-2.md

 # Wio Terminal Tensorflow Lite Micro Intelligent meteostation with BME280

-In this lesson we’re going to use Wio Terminal and Tensorflow Lite for Microcontrollers to create an intelligent meteostation, able to predict the weather and precipitation for next 24 hours based on local data from BME280 environmental sensor.
+In this project we’re going to use Wio Terminal and Tensorflow Lite for Microcontrollers to create an intelligent meteostation, able to predict the weather and precipitation for next 24 hours based on local data from BME280 environmental sensor.

 <div align=center><img width = 600 src="https://files.seeedstudio.com/wiki/Wio-Terminal-TinyML-TFLM-2/image_R7SKj3UKX6.jpeg"/></div>

 For more details and visuals, watch the corresponding video!

-<iframe width="560" height="315" src="https://youtu.be/qbpVltzvL6Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qbpVltzvL6Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 You will learn how to apply model optimization techniques, that will allow not only to run medium-sized Convolutional neural network, but also to have this sleeky GUI and WiFi connection all running at the same time for days and month at the time!